Gawler's Weather

 |

-When Gawler has extreme weather, we feel that it is important to be able to remember the dates and the temperatures.
+When Gawler has extreme weather, we feel that it is important to be able to remember the dates and details.
+Other reports of extreme weather include:

-I believe that it should be recorded that at midnight of 27th December 2016, the large cold front created 35mm of rain.
+- 27 December 2016, at midnight the large cold front created 35mm of rain.
 The wind, in excess of 100km per hour, created the worse thrashing of the trees surrounding our home in the last 45 years.
 It was very scary.
 The electricity failed at 20 minutes past midnight and we did not get electricity back until 3.47pm on Wednesday 28th - over 15 hours without power.
 Evidently over 300 power lines went down around the State and even on Saturday 31st December, over 1000 residents of the State did not have their power restored.
+(Reported by BG Thom, 17 Daly Street Gawler East)

 References